aparnell0130/EmployeeTracker/README.md

 - Download repo zip file
 - Enter "npm i" in VSCode integrated terminal or GitBash/Terminal while in correct folder.
 - For database structure, run the schema file located in the SQL folder.
     - If you have the the MySQL extension in VSCode, you can just run the file.
 Otherwise copy and paste it in your MySQL workbench.
+For test data you can also run the seed file located in the SQL folder.

 ## Usage